GP surgery closes after staff members test positive for coronavirus

-A DOCTORS surgery has had to temporarily close its doors after a number of staff members tested positive for coronavirus.
+A DOCTORS' surgery has had to temporarily close its doors after a number of staff members tested positive for coronavirus.

 The Frinton Road Medical Centre, in Frinton Road, Holland-on-Sea, has confirmed workers within its reception team have returned positive Covid-19 tests.